 Diabetes is not a barrier to high altitude travel.
 Careful planning pre-trip is necessary, and the following must be considered:

-- The reduced air pressure at altitude leads to various hormone responses that help you adapt to this.
-These adaptations can alter the usual rises in blood glucose levels after meals.
-You should increase blood glucose monitoring and adjust insulin doses as required.
-These dose adjustments should have been discussed at your pre-travel diabetic check-up.
+- these adaptations can alter the usual rises in blood glucose levels after meals.
+You should increase blood glucose monitoring and adjust insulin doses as required

-Further information on high altitude travel and diabetes is available from Medex.org
+Further information on high altitude travel and diabetes is available from medex.org.uk

 - carrying or wearing some form of alert that they are diabetic, particularly if hypoglycaemic attacks are a concern and they are travelling alone